knaaptime/sprint_tutorial_pysal/README.md

 16. Discuss your work with your reviewer.
 Implement fixes and improvements, and push again to your branch.
 Your PR will update automatically.
-17. If the original package\'s master branch gets updated between your cloning and the time your PR is merged, you may be asked to merge master changes into your branch or rebase your branch onto the new one, and resolve any conflict.
+17. If the original package\'s main branch gets updated between your cloning and the time your PR is merged, you may be asked to merge main changes into your branch or rebase your branch onto the new one, and resolve any conflict.
 To that effect, you need to define another remote you want to pull changes from, assuming you have forked the repo.
 In that case, the common approach is to define